 Listed below are the operating systems we support for each bootcamp:

-Windows is not the most friendly operating system for those beginners learning how to program.
+Windows is not the most friendly operating system for beginners learning how to program.
 Furthermore, aspects of the core technologies we teach in our bootcamps are much more difficult to manage and as such, the overall experience is somewhat troublesome compared to other operating systems.
 Because of this, we do not support the Windows platform in any of our bootcamp courses.
 If you are a Windows user and wish to participate, the easiest option would be to install the Ubuntu operating system.

 At a bare minimum, the applications below must be installed and working on your computer prior to the first day of your bootcamp:

-- Codaisseur - You don't have to go through the application process, just sign up and confirm your email, so we can give you access to our learning materials.
+- Codaisseur - You don't have to go through the application process, just sign up and confirm your email so we can give you access to our learning materials.

-- Github - is a version control system that helps developers build applications.
+- Github - this is a version control system that helps developers build applications.
 You will be using this extensively during your bootcamp to save your code and build a portfolio.

 Development environment & Git configuration

 Why?
-Because our bootcamps usually run in-conjunction with our Academy program.
-As such, set-up for certain technologies will have already taken place in previous weeks.
+Because our bootcamps usually run in conjunction with our Academy program.
+As such, setup for certain technologies will have already taken place in previous weeks.